AI Tooling · 2026

 Transcribe

-The pluggable engine runs a lazily-loaded local Whisper model or calls the OpenAI Whisper API — the user picks the trade-off per run.
+The pluggable engine runs a lazily-loaded local Whisper model, only pulled into memory when a run actually needs it, or calls the OpenAI Whisper API.
+The user picks the trade-off per run.

 - 04